Starters/ Starters, Salads, Soups

 • 1 tablespoon ginger powder

-• 1/2 tsp chilli sauce (optional)
+• 1/2 teaspoon chilli sauce (optional)

-• 1 cup of fresh pineapple pulp
+• 1 cup fresh pineapple pulp

 • 1 tablespoon smoked paprika